 Ursuline College’s English Department has had a chapter of Sigma Tau Delta, Epsilon Psi, since 1988.
 Every spring, Ursuline’s English Department, at the recommendation of English faculty members, inducts qualified students into Sigma Tau Delta.
-This spring, on March 28, 2014, Natalie Huggins, Nneka Iheama, and Rihanna McChesney will be inducted.
+On March 28, 2014, Natalie Huggins, Nneka Iheama, and Rihanna McChesney were inducted as the latest members.

 What is Sigma Tau Delta, you ask?
 The organization's website answers that question best: